Guppy16/pi-gamez/README.md

 ### Use Pi0 2 W for Steam Remote Play

 [Steam remote play](https://help.steampowered.com/en/faqs/view/0689-74B8-92AC-10F2) requires [Steam Link](https://store.steampowered.com/app/353380/Steam_Link/) on the local device.
+There's a [Reddit](https://www.reddit.com/r/RetroPie/comments/rw8o7u/steam_link_on_pi_zero_2_w/) thread setting this up.
+Steam also has a [page](https://help.steampowered.com/en/faqs/view/6424-467A-31D9-C6CB) on connecting the RPi to the Steam Link App.
 This can be setup on a Pi 0 W 2 as per [this site](https://picockpit.com/raspberry-pi/fun-projects-to-do-with-the-raspberry-pi-zero-2/#Steamlink_on_Raspberry_Pi_Zero_2_W) by installing:

 ```
 sudo apt install steamlink
 ```
 A couple caveats:
 - Use Debian Buster (with GUI?)
-- Increase GPU Memory to 128 MB
+- Increase GPU Memory to 128 MB using [this article](https://support.optisigns.com/hc/en-us/articles/1500010436341-Adjust-the-GPU-memory-on-the-Raspberry-Pi)

 ---